radammuc/poll_app/README.md

 ## Gradle

-* Add task to build the frontend and copy it into the resources folder
+* Add task to build the frontend and copy it into the resources folder (done in branch `v1`)

 # AWS